syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/events.md

 # Events in ##Platform_Name## HeatMap chart control

-This section describes the HeatMap chart control event that gets triggered when corresponding operations are performed.
+This section describes the HeatMap chart control event, which occurs when the required actions are performed.

 ## cellClick